azurecitadel/azurecitadel/content/marketplace/azureappst/st-publish.md

    > Be sure to **Save draft** before exiting the page

-### Pricing and availability
+### Availability

-Here we describe which markets we want to make the offer available and the pricing model and price point.
+Here we describe the visibility of the plan in the commercial marketplace.
 For the purposes of the lab, complete as follows:

-1. `Markets` should be pre-populated for all markets except China which has some specific restrictions.
-Leave it as is.
-1. `Pricing` - leave the radio buttons as default and enter 0 for the `Price per core`
-1. `Free Trial` - leave as "No Trial"
 1. `Plan visibility` - leave as "Public"
 1. `Hide plan` - leave unchecked